M365-Training/techtrends/README.md

 1. Initialize the database by using the `python init_db.py` command.
 This will create or overwrite the `database.db` file that is used by the web application.
 2. Run the TechTrends application by using the `python app.py` command.
 The application is running on port `3111` and you can access it by querying the `http://127.0.0.1:3111/` endpoint.

-### Complete setup including venv and a quick test
+### Complete initial setup including venv and a quick test

 ```bash
 # Create and activate virtual environment